 In the same year the Commission commissioned a study with the aim of evaluating structure and content options for such a European GPP network and how to ensure added value.
 To fulfil this objective, the consultant, Public Procurement Analysis, first conducted a survey in order to gain an overview of existing network activities, and identify their strengths and weaknesses as well as 'gaps' where value could potentially be added at EU level.
 Based on the survey results, the consultant developed different scenarios for EU support of GPP networking, which were then discussed in follow-up interviews and a webinar.
 Such discussions provided insights about the advantages and challenges associated with each of the proposed scenarios.
 The results of this study can be found here.

-Many of the networking activities identified in the study will be part of the SPP Regions Project (2015-18), funded under the Horizon 2020 Programme.
-This project aims at promoting strong networking and collaboration at both the European and sub-national regional level on sustainable and innovative procurement (SPP/PPI), to help promote and embed capacity building and knowledge transfer.
+Many of the networking activities identified in the study form part of the EU-funded SPP Regions p roject (2015-18), funded under the EU’s Horizon 2020 Programme.
+SPP Regions aims to promote stronger networking and collaboration at both the European and sub-national regional level on sustainable and innovative procurement (SPP/PPI), to help promote and embed capacity building and knowledge transfer.

 In the 2008 Communication “Public Procurement for a Better Environment”, the European Commission set an indicative target that, by 2010, 50% of all public tendering procedures should be green in the EU, where “green” means compliant with endorsed common core EU GPP criteria for ten priority product/service groups such as construction, transport, cleaning products and services.